JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     The JavaGAT adaptor for the stream package is built on JavaGAT EndPoint and JavaGAT Pipe.
 The adaptor implementation also depends on the JavaGAT advertService.
-This advert service relies on a file, whose url may be supplied to the Streams adaptor by means of the preferences, see below.
+This advert service relies on a file, whose url may be supplied to the Streams adaptor by means of a system property.
+    The system property "saga.adaptor.javagat.advertService"
-    The attribute "streams.javagat.advert" should be set to the required URL.
+    should be set to the required URL.
     There is a default but that works only locally: "file://$HOME/.GatAdvertDB".
-    The StreamService adaptor is complete, exept for permissions.
+    The StreamService adaptor is complete, except for permissions.
     The Stream adaptor does not support the STREAM_WRITE metric and waitFor(Activity.WRITE).
 Also, Stream attributes are not supported yet.
   Jobs: